Town of Catarina

-After a thirty minute drive, we arrived Catarina, a small town of 8,300 people located near the Apoyo Lagoon Natural Reserve.
+After a thirty minute drive, we arrived in Catarina, a small town of 8,300 people located near the Apoyo Lagoon Natural Reserve.
 Catarina is known for its countless nurseries and art workshops.
 We arrived to the city quite early as we planned to hike down an extinct volcano for a swim in the Apoyo Lagoon, so we didn’t see many open businesses.
 But we did walk along one of its quaint streets to reach the trailhead at the top of the crater.

 According to the sign, the Bajadero El Caballito is considered hard.
 Maybe if we were going uphill, it would have been difficult, but it was a nice stroll downhill.
 We followed a dusty path beneath a canopy of trees with a few open views toward the lagoon.
 Butterflies flitted from flower to flower while birds chirped and cawed overhead.

-Along the way, we stopped at pool fed by a natural spring.
+Along the way, we stopped at a pool fed by a natural spring.
 Before potable water service came to the town, this natural spring supplied water to the locals.
 Now it is used for recreation purposes only.

 The highlight of the hike, however, was the Howler monkeys.
 The trailing part of the group got to see two different monkeys.
 The first monkey we spotted was very well endowed with large white testicles.
 He sat on the branch staring at us while dropping some vegetation our way.
 The second monkey was more entertaining as he leaped from one tree to another.

 After our short hike, our driver picked us up at the bottom and took us to The Monkey Hut Resort where we enjoyed lunch and a relaxing afternoon.
 Some of our group took a nice swim in the choppy waters of the mineral laden lagoon.
-I just took a short dip before stretched out on a colorful hammock beneath the warm sun.
+I just took a short dip before stretching out on a colorful hammock beneath the warm sun.

 Much to my dismay, a cat came over to visit and periodically meowed.
 I wondered if I pet it for a minute if it would stop or if it would keep meowing for more attention when I stopped.
 Not being a cat lover, I have to say this cat was awesome.
 I pet it once which was satisfying enough to the green-eyed feline that just curled up next to my stuff like a dog!